 Expenses are obtained from a combination of the property’s historical financial statements and the actual invoices for things like property taxes, insurance, maintenance, and property management.
-Gross income less operating expenses equals a key metric known as Net Operating Income (NOI).
+Gross income less operating expenses equals a key real estate metric known as Net Operating Income (NOI).
 This is a critical input to a property’s valuation calculation.

 Next, a property’s debt service is calculated using the loan amount, interest rate, and amortization period.
 This value is subtracted from NOI to determine the cash available for distribution (sometimes called pre-tax cash flow), which is another key investment analysis metric.
-When complete, the proforma may look something like this:
+When complete, the pro forma may look something like this:

 To create the pro forma and analyze a property’s projected cash flows, there are five Excel functions that all investors should be aware of.

-Function #1: NPV – Net Present Value
+Excel Formula #1: NPV – Net Present Value

 The “NPV” function calculates the net present value of a series of cash flows by using a discount rate and a series of future cash flows.
 The “syntax” for the function is: